richfitz/remake/doc/format.md

 ### Default target

-The `target_default` key is the "default target", if maker is run without a target name (similar to the way that `make` runs).
+The `target_default` key is the "default target", if remake is run without a target name (similar to the way that `make` runs).
 This key is optional, but if present the target *must* be included in the targets below.
 If it is missing, but there is a target `all` within the `targets` section, then that is the default target (but `target_default` overrides this).
-If neither is present then there is no default target, and a target must be provided for `maker` to run.
+If neither is present then there is no default target, and a target must be provided for `remake` to run.

 ### Plot options